drew-post/frontend-devoteam/README.md

 ## Things I would improve about this project

 Now that it's been about a year since I initially created this project, some things I would improve in the future include:
-- Breaking out list, grid, filter, and search functionalities into their own components for modularity
 - Lazy load those components + the images
 - Clean up styling and UI